Skip to Main Content

 Where to Search

-Information about SDOH is available all over the web and in scholarly literature.
+Information about SDOH is available in both scholarly and grey literature.
 Below are a few places to search to get you started.

 For help with your specific question, reach out to your subject librarian or ask your question via chat 24/7

-Many current and historical methods of conducting research reinforce white supremacy and other forms of racism and inequity.
-Only by actively working to overcome racism do we improve our research and systems.
-One way to incorporate more voices from marginalized communities into your research is to seek out these voices in grey literature, but don't forget to also seek out these perspectives in scholarly literature, despite ongoing white supremacy in scholarly lit.
+Many current and historical methods of conducting research have created and propagated health disparities.
+Only by actively taking a critical look at who is being accurately represented in research and the ensuing literature can we improve our research and systems.
+One way to incorporate more voices into your research is to seek out these voices in grey literature, but don't forget to also seek out these perspectives in scholarly literature.

 How to Search